dhis2/dhis2-core/README.md

 This repository contains the source code for the server-side component of DHIS 2, which is developed in [Java](https://www.java.com/en/) and built with [Maven](https://maven.apache.org/).

-To build it you must first install the root POM file, navigate to the dhis-web directory and then build the web POM file.
+To build it you must first install the root `POM` file, navigate to the `dhis-web` directory and then build the web `POM` file.

-Check [contributing](https://github.com/dhis2/dhis2-core/blob/master/CONTRIBUTING.md) for the procedure to make it run locally.
+Read the [contributing](https://github.com/dhis2/dhis2-core/blob/master/CONTRIBUTING.md) page to learn how to run locally.

 [![Build Status](https://travis-ci.com/dhis2/dhis2-core.svg?branch=master)](https://travis-ci.org/dhis2/dhis2-core)